anastasiyabel/functional_chromosome_interactions/README.md

 ```python
 python feature_fold_enrichment.py ../run_params.json
 ```
-The directories for input/output, resolution of Hi-C data, and specification of threshold for LAS algorithm is located in the configuration file [run_params.json](https://github.com/anastasiyabel/functional_chromosome_interactions/blob/master/run_params.json).
+The directories for input/output, resolution of Hi-C data, and specification of threshold for LAS algorithm are located in the configuration file [run_params.json](https://github.com/anastasiyabel/functional_chromosome_interactions/blob/master/run_params.json).

 Additional programs are required to run code in this repository:
 * bedtools